ArcherHeffern/globby/README.md

 NULL TERMINATED | sname		| Schema name
 4				| fnum		| Number of fields
-1				| dtype		| Type of a field - See Data Types Value Field Below See Dtype		| dentry	| Value of a field - See Data Types Size Field Below NULL TERMINATED	| fname		| Field name
+1				| dtype		| Type of a field - See Data Types Value Field Below NULL TERMINATED	| fname		| Field name

 ## Entry